Most forms of steel framing used in UK construction may be grouped as follows:

 - +Purlin spacing reduced close to the haunch to provide stability to the haunch

-Two-bay portals are often designed in ‘hit and miss’ construction in which alternate internal columns are replaced by a longitudinal spine beam that spans between the ‘hit’ columns and supports the point load from the missing column.
+Two-bay portals are often designed as ‘hit and miss’ construction in which alternate internal columns are replaced by a longitudinal spine beam that spans between the ‘hit’ columns and supports the point load from the missing column.

 - Steel Designers' Manual 7th Edition.
 Editors B Davison & G W Owens.
 The Steel Construction Institute 2012